 As shareholder of JT Global, the Government is in receipt of an extraordinary dividend of £40 million relating to the recent sale of the Internet of Things (IOT) part of the business.
 As a result, this plan enables the creation of a £20 million fund to assist with technology projects that seek to assist with the Island's objectives, including enhancing the digital economy, closing known gaps in Jersey's innovation eco-system and ensuring government, states owned enterprises, arms-length partners and other key players, are equipped to play their role in incubating and supporting new high-value initiatives.
-Proposals for the creation of this fund will be set out in a forthcoming proposition.
+Proposals for the creation of this fund will be set out in a forthcoming proposition which will explicitly seek the Assembly's approval of the purpose and terms of the fund 52 .

-The remaining $\pounds 20$ million has been utilised in 2022 to fund investment in IT infrastructure for Government, given the constraints on finances arising from the pandemic.
+The remaining £20 million has been utilised in 2022 to fund investment in IT infrastructure for Government, given the constraints on finances arising from the pandemic.